-The formation of contracts and consumer rights in contracts for goods, digital content and services between consumers and businesses.
-The legislative environment and the process for seeking legal resolution.
+The legal environment and the process(es) for seeking legal resolution.
 The regulatory environment and how it can impact on the running of a business.
+The formation and operation of contracts.
+Consumer rights in contracts for goods, digital content and services.